lina-boljka/NorESM2.2-nudging-main/docs/source/Nudging.rst

   /

-At the moment only the ERA-Interim topography data is available (as specified in the example above), i.e., it has not been tested with ERA5 topography.
+At the moment only the ERA-Interim topography data is available (as specified in the example above), i.e., we have not performed any tests with ERA5 topography.